Mohammad Golam Kibria

-Mohammad Golam Kibria (died 25 December 1974) was a Bangladesh Awami League politician and the former Member of Parliament of Kushtia-4.
-His son, Abul Hossain Tarun, was elected to Parliament from Kushtia-4.
+Mohammad Golam Kibria (died 25 December 1974) was a Bangladesh Awami League politician and a member of parliament for Kushtia-4.
+His son, Abul Hossain Tarun, was elected to parliament from Kushtia-4.

 Career

 Kibria was a founding member of Awami League.
 He was elected to parliament from Kushtia-4 as a Bangladesh Awami League candidate in 1973.

+Death

+Kibria was assassinated on 25 December 1974.